Terror-Byte/rustodoro/Notes.md

 rustodoro --set-pomodoros-till-long-break 4
 rustodoro --set-display-in-secs true (if true, display timer in seconds.
 Otherwise, display in minutes)

-VIM Note: This is early days, Liam!
-There's going to be some teething issues/friction initially but you're going to learn as you go.
-You got this!
-You can learn this!

 How do I do colours when writing to terminal?

 How do we figure out percentages again?